hashicorp/terraform-provider-google/website/docs/r/compute_instance_from_template.html.markdown

     Changing this forces a new resource to be created.

 * `source_instance_template` - (Required) Name or self link of an instance template to create the instance based on.
+It is recommended to reference instance templates through their unique id (`self_link_unique` attribute).

 - - -